pyATS Health Check

 Using pyATS Health Check is very easy.
 Just list the above heath check names by adding --health-checks to the current pyats command.

-If you want to check only cpu, please specify cpu to --health-checks.
+If you want to check only specific checks, list only those names after --health-checks.
 The pyATS Health Check specified by `–health-checks` runs as a post-processor after each test case.

 The command example in that case is as follows.